wasmCloud/wasmcloud.com/docs/cli/claims.md

 description: "wash claims command reference"
 ---

-Every actor in a wasmCloud environment claims its capabilities or the features it can interact with to supplement its current behaviour.
+Every actor in a wasmCloud environment claims its capabilities or the features it can interact with to supplement its current behavior.
 These capabilities are claimed in the form of JSON Web Tokens (JWTs). `wash claims` will assist you to generate, manage and view these JWTs for wasmCloud actors.
 Following are the subcommands available under `wash claims`.

 - `inspect`
 - `sign`